This chicken recipe is for a chicken and bacon pie. This chicken pie recipe is a great combination of chicken and pastry.

-- Lightly dust your work surface with a touch of flour and roll out the pastry to slightly larger than your pie dish.
-Try to roll the pastry to an even 0.5cm in thickness.
+- Lightly dust your work surface with a touch of flour and roll out the pastry to slightly larger than your pie dish, then try try to roll the pastry to an even 0.5cm in thickness.

 - Trim off a small edge from around the pastry.
 Dampen the edge of the pie dish with a little cold water and press the thin pastry trimmings onto the edge of the pie dish.

 - Egg wash around the edge of the dish and carefully lower the pastry on top to form a pie lid.
-Allow it to rest for a few minutes.
-Press around the edge and then cut off any excess pastry.
-Save any trimmings for later.
+Allow it to rest for a few minutes, then press around the edge and then cut off any excess pastry – save any trimmings for later.

 - Using the tip of your knife, make a hole in the centre of the chicken and bacon pie to allow any steam to escape while cooking.
 Give the pie a good egg wash.